sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/02-my-first-review.md

 In our case we will mark them as *not reviewed* even though we **know** that it will correspond to a review failure

-> **Note:** Once finalized a review cannot be updated anymore.
+> [!note] Once finalized a review cannot be updated anymore.
 The remediation will be automatically launched once the campaign is finalized.
 This background operation can take some time.

 ![](./media/IAP179.png)